figtools/figgy.docs/docs/manual/figgy-cloud/okta.md

     auth_type = "okta"
 ```

 Next, look in your `vars/` directory.
-There are some `*.tfvars` files already in this directory that can serve as a template.
+There are some `*.tfvars` files in this directory that can serve as a template.
-You will need 1 var file configured for each account you wish to deploy to.
+You will need 1 var file configured for each account you wish to integrate with Figgy.
 If you are using Terraform Cloud or
 remote variable storage, you will not need these files and will know what to do here.

 !!! tip "Don't forget to set  `create_deploy_bucket = false` in `01_configure_figgy.tf`, if you're using your own bucket.
 You will want to put the appropriate bucket name in each of the vars/* files for each account."

-**env_alias**
+**env_alias**:
 This is the environment name users will be referencing your account by when running commands like
 `figgy config get --env dev`, so it's a good idea to select short aliases for each environment.

 **webhook_url** is optional, but if you want you can add a Slack webhook url where Figgy can post notifications for configuration changes.

-==You may want to rename some of these files so they appropriately match your selected environment names.==
+> You may want to rename some of these files so they appropriately match your selected environment names.

 <br/>

 ## Step 4: Deploy Figgy

-The order you deploy these configurations to each account does not matter.
-But for the sake of this walk-through, lets start
+The order you deploy these configurations to each account does not matter, but for the sake of this walk-through lets start
 with the `dev` environment.

 You'll want to run `terraform apply` for each environment.
 Each environment is associated with a `vars/env-name.tfvars` file.

 **Here's what a workflow would look like:**